randomstring/WeasleyClock/BuildLog.md

 Had the thought that I could create a replica Harry Potter magic wand with a strong magnet in the tip and install a few magnetic reed switches inside the clock.
 I coul then pull out the want and tap the clock to trigger events.
-This would be a cool way to trigger a 'Demo Mode'.
+This would be a cool way to trigger a `Demo Mode`.

 ## 2020-04-04 MOTD